codeoverflow-org/nodecg-io-docs/docs/samples/twitch-chat.md

     _Note:_ If you don't see monaco on the right, try reloading the page.

-6. Set the created twitch service instance to the service dependency of the Twitch-chat bundle.
+6. Set the created twitch-chat service instance to the service dependency of the Twitch-chat bundle.

-    Select the Twitch-chat bundle and the twitch service in the left bottom menu and then select the service instance that should be used by the Twitch-chat bundle (in this case the name of the previously created twitch instance).
+    Select the Twitch-chat bundle and the twitch-chat service in the left bottom menu and then select the service instance that should be used by the Twitch-chat bundle (in this case the name of the previously created twitch-chat instance).

 7. Check the nodecg logs